nataliethistime/songdown-compiler/README.md

 ### 1.0.0
 - Implemented guitar tab verse type.
+- Change the verse ending token to reduce confusion with guitar tab.

 ### 0.5.0 (2015-08-20)
 - Implemented `fontSize` prop that changes the font size of the song.